davidjmcneill/nodeDrone/README.md

 A fully autonomous drone using the Nodejs framework.
 Drone broadcasts local Wi-Fi connection for user to connect and provide instructions through a web interface application.

 ## To-Do List
-- Solder in new motor leads
-- Test each motor throttle ramp up and ramp down
+- Fine tune motor throttle settings
-- Remove RPi2 and replace with RPi Zero W (solder wires)
 - Wire GPS in using UART on RPi (no longer use USB) https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb
 - Test website function on mobile browser
+- Confirm stabilizing function works in all situations

 ## Prerequisites